 American saffron or Mexican saffron is safflower, a member of the Daisy family and the same plant from which we get safflower oil.
 Although it's dried, edible flowers do impart the characteristic yellow color to foods, it has no flavor and is not a saffron substitute candidate.

 Turmeric (Curcuma longa), also known as Indian saffron, is an honest substitute for saffron, but it is a member of the ginger family.
 Use turmeric sparingly as a saffron substitute since its acrid flavor can easily overwhelm the food.
 Turmeric is also used to stretch powdered saffron by unscrupulous retailers.

-If your recipe calls for saffron, do yourself a favor and use the real thing to fully appreciate the intended result.
+Unfortunately, there is no truly acceptable substitute for saffron.
+Its distinctive flavor is a must for classic dishes such as paella, and bouillabaisse.
+If your recipe calls for saffron, do yourself a favor and use the real thing to appreciate the intended result.